miyakogi/m2r/README.md

 Markdown with reStructuredText (reST) extensions.

+M2R converts a markdown including reST markups to a valid reST format.

 ## Features

-Write markdown and reST in a single file.

 * Basic markdown and some extensions (below)
     * inline/block embedded html